 His hobbies include volunteering for the Fulbright program, supporting the Sister City Organization, playing basketball, music and travel.

-Fun Fact: While in Seoul, Korea, David had another part-time job: he was a Korean pop singer!
-Not a joke – here is a clip of one his concerts:
+Fun Fact: While in Seoul, Korea, David had another par-time job: he was a Korean pop singer!
+Here is a clip of one his concerts: